Overview of Music License

 - Music that is freely licensed or outside of its copyright term.

-What are the Pre-requirements of obtaining a Music License?
+What are the Pre-requirements of Music License?

 The details that need to be provided by the applicant for obtaining Music License is listed below: